Reimagining Humanitarian Technology Design

 I am Juliana, an engineer passionate about humanity.
 My work lies at the intersection of humanitarian action and technology, two fields that are multifaceted and complex.

-Design science provides a starting point to navigate the complexities at the intersection between technology and humanitarian action.
+I draw upon design science as a starting point to navigate the complexities at the intersection between technology and humanitarian action.
 Grounded in sociotechnical systems and engineering design, I help organisations rethink how technology is developed and implemented.

 Tech is not neutral, nor is aid